Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays

 In Fig.~\ref{fig:BR_plot_RHN_mn_500}, we consider $M_N = 500$ GeV.
-This allows the two-body decay of $N$ to be kinematically possible.
-The BRs for the two-body decays $N \rightarrow W^{\pm} \mu^{\mp}$, $N \rightarrow \nu_{\mu} Z$, and $N \rightarrow \nu_{\mu} H$ are shown in blue, green, and brown, respectively.
-However, the relevant three-body decay channels are $N \rightarrow \mu q \bar{q}^{\prime}$ and $N \rightarrow \nu_\mu q \bar{q}$.
+This allows the two-body decays of $N$ to be kinematically possible.
+The BRs for the two-body decays $N \rightarrow W \mu$, $N \rightarrow \nu_{\mu} Z$, and $N \rightarrow \nu_{\mu} H$ are shown in blue, green, and brown, respectively.
+The relevant three-body decay channels are $N \rightarrow \mu q \bar{q}^{\prime}$ and $N \rightarrow \nu_\mu q \bar{q}$.
 For $V_{\mu N} = 1.0$, the two-body decays exhibit constant BRs, as they are independent of the mass of $\widetilde{R}_2$.
-Unlike the previous scenario, the three-body decays here are mediated solely by an off-shell $\widetilde{R}_2$ and due to the large mass of $\widetilde{R}_2$, these decay modes are highly suppressed.
+Unlike the previous scenario, the three-body decays here are mediated solely by an off-shell $\widetilde{R}_2$ and due to the large mass of $\widetilde{R}_2$, these decay modes have small branching ratios.
 For $V_{\mu N} = 10^{-6}$, the two-body decay modes are highly suppressed, and the corresponding BRs are close to zero, as is evident from the figure.
 For $V_{\mu N} = 10^{-3}$, the BRs of the three-body decay modes follow the same qualitative trend as the previous case.
 The BRs of the two-body decays initially increase with $M_{\widetilde{R}_2}$ and eventually saturate at higher masses.
 This behavior arises because, at low $M_{\widetilde{R}_2}$, the three-body decays contribute significantly to the total width, thereby reducing the BRs of the two-body channels.
-As $M_{\widetilde{R}_2}$ increases, the contribution from three-body decays to the total decay width becomes negligible, and two-body modes begin to dominate, making the BRs increase with increasing sLQ mass and effectively independent of $M_{\widetilde{R}_2}$ for a very large mass.
+As $M_{\widetilde{R}_2}$ increases, the contribution from three-body decays to the total decay width becomes negligible, and two-body modes begin to dominate, making the BRs increase with increasing sLQ mass, eventually becoming independent for large values of $M_{\widetilde{R}_2}$.